BestReviews is reader-supported and may earn an affiliate commission. Details

 There is a section in the middle of each slot that doesn't have any heating element.

 Extra-wide slots to hold bagels and thicker breads.
 A Bit More, Lift and Look, defrost, and bagel settings.
-5-setting browning control with LED progress indicator.
-Beeps at the end of cycle.
+Five-setting browning control with LED progress indicator.
+Beeps at the end of the cycle.
 Known for toasting evenly.

 There have been a few instances of bread getting stuck down in the toaster.